 Andres Siitan has studied in Vilar Institute for Arts Management in Washington, he also studied business management in University of Tartu and before that he studied oboe in Tallinn Conservatoire.
 He has performed as a soloist with Estonian National Symphony Orchestra and been a long-time participant in the work of NYYD Ensemble.
 He has also played in many orchestras and chamber ensembles.

-His 12-year old daughter plays violin, and his 10-year old son plays cello.
+His daughter studies violin, and his son studies cello.

 Kristel was born in Tallinn, but has been living in Tartu since 1998.